longlife52/project_final3_long_lisa/README.md

 I had fun tinkering with this assignment.

 As well, while often overwhelmed with the time commitment, I remain astonished at the amount I learned this semester.
-Thank you for taking time to answer my questions.
+Thank you for taking time to answer all of my questions with detailed responses.

 Enjoy your summer!